vivsoftorg/enbuild/docs/content/docs/how-to-guides/2_configuringEnbuild.md

 These are the Version Control System where ENBUILD creates repositories when you deploy catalog item

 ### GITHUB
+Navigate to Admin Settings and select GITHUB under, Set and configure your VCS account.
+Once selected click the configure button at the top right of the GITHUB box you have selected.

 - ***Github Account*** -- The Github account where the deployment repositories will be created.
 - ***Github Token*** -- The Token to be used to create deployment repositories